LibraryCarpentry/lc-wikidata/episodes/03-intro_to_editing.md

 ## 3.2 Create new items

 In the following we will create new items.
-In order to avoid to fill Wikidata with test entries, we will used the test instance (https://test.wikidata.org/) and not the official, production version (https://wikidata.org/).
+In order to avoid to fill Wikidata with test entries, we will use the test instance (https://test.wikidata.org/) and not the official, production version (https://wikidata.org/).

-Goto the test instance at https://test.wikidata.org/
+Go to the test instance at https://test.wikidata.org/

 Click "[Create a new Item](https://test.wikidata.org/wiki/Special:NewItem)" link on the left site.
 You will see a form that looks like this:

 ![Front Page of the test instance](../fig/l03-Screenshot_test_instance_front_page.png)

 - Please fill the form.
 You can now add an entry about anything you want like a book, a research article or and author.
-We will generate an entry of the physisist Richard Feynman who is author of serveral important research articles but also text books and popular science books.
+We will generate an entry of the physicist Richard Feynman who is author of several important research articles but also text books and popular science books.
 You can also add yourself (if you feel famous enough).
 We choose "en" int the *Language* drop-down menue, write "Richard Feynman" in the *Label* field, "American theoretical physicist" in the *Description* field and "Richard Phillips Feynman" in the *Aliases* field.

 ![Empty create form of the test instance](../fig/l03-Screenshot_test_instance_empty_create_page.png)